design-first/system-designer/README.md

 $ npm run cordova
 ```

-Copy then the content of `/dist` directory into your [System Designer for Cordova](https://github.com/design-first/system-designer-cordova) project.
+Copy the content of `/dist` directory into your [System Designer for Cordova](https://github.com/design-first/system-designer-cordova) project.

 Then in your [System Designer for Cordova](https://github.com/design-first/system-designer-cordova) project: